-The Federal Reserve raised interest rates Wednesday for the third time this year.
-The quarter-percentage point hike brought the federal funds rate to a target range of 2 percent to 2.25 percent.
+The Federal Reserve raised interest rates Wednesday for the fourth and final time this year.
+The quarter-percentage point hike brought the federal funds rate to a target range of 2.25 percent to 2.50 percent.

 Folks who have a fixed-rate mortgage as well as those shopping for one should be in the clear.
 This hike isn’t expected to impact long-term rates.
-However, borrowers with adjustable-rate mortgages (ARMs) or home equity lines of credit (HELOCs) should pay attention.
+However, borrowers with adjustable-rate mortgages (ARMs) or home equity lines of credit (HELOCs) should pay attention and get ready to pay more interest.

 “Mortgage rates are unlikely to see any significant impact from this rate hike.
 It would take a surge in inflation to push mortgage rates meaningfully higher,” says Greg McBride, CFA, chief financial analyst for Bankrate.com.